Colorado Sports Betting

 The Rams play in the Mountain West Conference.
 They've won 15 conference titles over the years.
 Colorado State recently opened its new Canvas Stadium on campus in Fort Collins in 2017 after playing at Sonny Lubick Field for almost five decades.

 The Colorado State football program recently faced allegations of racial and verbal abuse by the coaching staff.
-Initially, it suspended the program indefinitely, but the program has dismissed the charges as "slanderous" and intends to play this fall under new head coach Steve Addazio.
+Initially, it suspended the program indefinitely, but the program has dismissed the charges as "slanderous" and intends to play this fall under head coach Steve Addazio.

 Air Force Falcons Football